tompet0191/min-heap/README.md

 # min-heap
-A lightweight min heap implemented as a list, in JavaScript.
+A lightweight JavaScript min heap implemented as an array

 ## Methods